curl/curl/docs/CONTRIBUTE.md

 to lose in the flood of many emails, like they sometimes do on the mailing lists.

-Every pull request submitted will automatically be tested in several different ways.
+Every pull request submitted is automatically tested in several different ways.
 [See the CI document for more information](https://github.com/curl/curl/blob/master/tests/CI.md).